A Linear Map From a Finitedimensional Space is Always Continuous

 is said to be a linear map if and only if

-for any two scalars
+for any two scalars and

 and any two vectors